Always included in your flight ticket to Sweden: 50 lbs of baggage, free seat selection and much more…

 Most parts of Sweden are less populated than much of Europe, in particular Norrland, where the national park Laponia is located.

 Get ready for outdoor adventure in Sweden — all you have to do is pick the season in which to visit.
 The spring and summer months are packed with activities for you and your family.
 The clean, unspoiled waters offer a fishing experience unlike any in the world.
 There are thousands of miles of bike paths just waiting to be explored.
 And with about 3000 kilometers of coastline, Sweden is a water enthusiast’s dream—perfect for sailing, canoeing, swimming, or just soaking up the sun.

 If winter recreation is more your scene, you'll find no better experience.
 Sweden's downhill and cross-country ski trails are legendary, but there's so much more.
 Mush your way through the rugged landscape with your own dogsled team.
 Rent a snowmobile and explore thousands of square miles of clean, open territory.
 Or take a traditional “trip skating” adventure to lands accessible only with blades on your feet.

-Another common souvenir is Swedish glass, famous across the globe for its beauty.
+When it comes to shopping, travellers to Sweden might find the Dala Horse, the unofficial national symbol, a great souvenir to bring home.
+Made from wood, these small horses trace their history to the province of Dalarna, from which they gets their name, all the way back to the 17th century.Another common souvenir is Swedish glass, famous across the globe for its beauty.
 While also a success worldwide with its mass produced table glass, its reputation comes from the many skilled artists that have produced complex, modern, and innovative creations throughout the years.

 Brief history of Sweden